Efficient excitation-transfer across fully connected networks via local-energy optimization

-AI gratefully acknowledges the financial support of The Faculty of Science and Technology at Aarhus University through a Sabbatical scholarship and the hospitality of the Quantum Technology group, the Centre for Quantum Materials and Technologies, and the School of Mathematics and Physics, during his stay at Queen's University Belfast.
-MP acknowledges the support by the European Union's Horizon 2020 FET-Open project TEQ (766900), the Horizon Europe EIC-Pathfinder project QuCoM (101046973), the Leverhulme Trust Research Project Grant UltraQuTe (grant RGP-2018-266), the Royal Society Wolfson Fellowship (RSWF/R3/183013), the UK EPSRC (EP/T028424/1), and the Department for the Economy Northern Ireland under the US-Ireland R\&D Partnership Programme.
+We acknowledge support by the European Union's Horizon 2020 FET-Open project TEQ (766900), the Horizon Europe EIC-Pathfinder project QuCoM (101046973), the Leverhulme Trust Research Project Grant UltraQuTe (grant RGP-2018-266), the Royal Society Wolfson Fellowship (RSWF/R3/183013), the UK EPSRC (EP/T028424/1), and the Department for the Economy Northern Ireland under the US-Ireland R\&D Partnership Programme.